donzelot/hn70ap/circuitboard/README.md

 Debug UART
 ----------
 This uart is used to display the NuttX console.
 It is connected to UART4 (not an USART).
 It runs at 230400 bauds, 8N1.
+The FTDI chip is powered via USB only, so UART LEDs are not powered when USB is not connected.

 ```
 TXD4  PC10/78